dippedrusk/minesweeper/README.md

   CSS for clicked squares, etc.)
 * Add smiley face from original game
 * Add mine countdown (disallow flagging after 0) and timer from original game
-* Disable the context menu within the minesweeper board
 * Experiment with Bootstrap?
 * Add server-side component for high scores, use Node.js?